-Will my participation be kept confidential?
+Will your child's participation be kept confidential?

 Yes.
-We will follow current ethical and legal practice and all information about you will be handled in confidence.
+We will follow current ethical and legal practice and all information about your child will be handled in confidence.
 The University of Exeter / Royal Devon University Healthcare NHS Foundation Trust are co-sponsors for this study based in the UK.
-We will use information collected from you and from your medical records to undertake this research and will act as the 'data controllers' for this study.
-This means that we are responsible for looking after your information and using it properly.
-The University of Exeter / Royal Devon University Healthcare NHS Foundation Trust will keep identifiable information about you indefinitely after the study ends in order to link information from your medical records to your study data, unless you ask for this information to be deleted before that time.
+We will use information collected from you and from your child's medical records to undertake this research and will act as the 'data controllers' for this study.
+This means that we are responsible for looking after your child's information and using it properly.
+The University of Exeter / Royal Devon University Healthcare NHS Foundation Trust will keep identifiable information about your child indefinitely after the study ends in order to link information from their medical records to their study data, unless you/they ask for this information to be deleted before that time.
 Research data will be held separately to identifiable information.
-For the purposes of this study we will use consent to protect your confidentiality and allow you choice in your participation.
-All information collected in this study will be kept strictly confidential and stored either on an encrypted password protected computer or in a locked cabinet at the Exeter CRF, which can only be accessed by the researcher and research team.
-You will be allocated a unique participant number, which will ensure the information from your samples and tests cannot be identified by anyone else.
+For the purposes of this study we will use consent to protect your child's confidentiality and allow you choice in their participation.
+All information collected in this study will be kept strictly confidential and stored either on a password protected computer or in a locked cabinet at the Exeter CRF, which can only be accessed by the researcher and research team.
+Your child will be allocated a unique participant number, which will ensure the information from their samples and tests cannot be identified by anyone else.